-Q: Congratulations on the release of your latest book, Naked Alliances.
+Q: Congratulations on the release of your latest book, The Bronx Kill.
 To begin with, can you gives us a brief summary of what the story is about and what compelled you to write it?

-Q: What do you think makes a good crime romp?
+Q: What do you think makes a good mystery/thriller?
 Could you narrow it down to the three most important elements?
 Is it even possible to narrow it down?

 Q: How did you go about plotting your story?
 Or did you discover it as you worked on the book?